 - Progress against SEN priorities in the School Improvement Plan.

 - Outcomes of provision made through review of students targets and tracking.

 - Analysis of how and where the Inclusion Budget is being used to provide for students on the Whole School SEN Register.

 Emotional and Social Development

 All students at The Halifax Academy are involved in the House System.
-A Home School Liaison Officer provides pastoral support for children and families in the Primary phase.
-House teams provide pastoral support to Secondary Phase students.
+House teams provide pastoral support to pupils.
 The Behaviour for Learning Policy allows explicit teaching of positive behaviour for learning through a SEAL approach.
 This is embedded across school in all lessons.
-Elements of the ‘Social and Emotional Aspects of Learning’ curriculum are delivered through Primary assemblies and PSHE lessons and through Secondary phase tutor time.
+Elements of the ‘Social and Emotional Aspects of Learning’ curriculum are delivered through tutor time.
 All students are aware of their rights and responsibilities within The Halifax Academy.

 The Halifax Academy operates a zero tolerance to bullying policy.
-Please refer to the Behaviour for Learning Policy for more information.
+Please refer to the Behaviour Policy for more information.